kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 creation.

-1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready`, it scales down the CPU resources to the appropriate non-boosted value: `existing VPA recommendation for that container` (if any) OR the `CPU resources configured in the pod spec`.
+1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and  `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value:
+`existing VPA recommendation for that container` (if any) OR the `CPU resources configured in the pod spec`.
     * The scale down is applied [in-place](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources).

 ### API Changes